 Indigo Willing, Research Fellow, Griffith Centre for Social and Cultural Research, Griffith University, Co-founder, We Skate QLD, Co-author w/Anthony Pappalardo, Skateboarding and Social Justice: Activism, Power, and Change (forthcoming)

-DVD includes English SDH captions for the deaf and hard-of-hearing, and scene selection.
+* English SDH Captions for the deaf and hard-of-hearing

 Awards and Festivals